Lady Snowblood (manga)

 Lady Snowblood (修羅雪姫, Shurayuki-hime) is a Japanese manga series written by Kazuo Koike and illustrated by Kazuo Kamimura.
 It was serialized in Shueisha's Weekly Playboy magazine from February 1972 to March 1973.
-The series revolves around the title character, a female assassin who seeks vengeance against the bandits who raped her mother and murdered both her father and older brother.
+The series revolves around the title character, a female assassin who seeks vengeance against the bandits who murdered her stepfather and older half-brother and raped her mother.

 Lady Snowblood was translated into English and published in four volumes by Dark Horse Comics between 2005 and 2006.
 The manga was adapted into a live-action film of the same name starring Meiko Kaji in 1973, which was followed by Lady Snowblood: Love Song of Vengeance in 1974.
 The manga and film adaptations have influenced a number of other works.

 Title

 The Japanese title Shurayuki-hime is a pun on Snow White's Japanese name (白雪姫, Shirayuki-hime).
 Additionally, shura nods to the Buddhist path of the asura, in which a devout follower is prepared to kill.
 The title was translated as Lady Snowblood because Asura is associated with the term shuraba "scene of a great battle" or "scene of carnage".